 The issue is that most people don’t keep their permanent life insurance policy — in fact 87% of permanent life insurance is lapsed or surrendered and never pays a payout.
 This is due to the high cost of the product.

 Permanent life insurance policies are much more complex than term policies.
 They have a guaranteed rate of return on the cash value portion of the policy.
 The premiums are as much as 20 to 30X times higher for a permanent life insurance policy than for a term life insurance policy.
+If you're still unsure about the cost breakdown of term life insurance, check out this article on life insurance costs.

 If the policy term expires before the death of the insured person, there is no death benefit and the insurance company will not pay a claim.